aryakaul/simdigree/labnotebook.md

 ##### 2018-07-27
 Okey dokey so all of the simulations are complete.
 I am now running a job searching each of the outputted simdigree simulations to find the simulations that resulted in affected individuals who are not founders.

+##### 2018-07-28
+NO NONFOUNDERS ARE AFFECTED?!?!?!?!?
+WHAAAAA.
+I've slapped in some debug statements and have also fixed a bug with writing the genotype matrix.
+I don't see an obvious reason for the issue, hopefully ***based Onuralp*** can save me now.